Accenture/EcoSonar/API.md

 - **Error Response:**

-When you don't have any proxy registered for your project into EcoSonar

-- **Code:** 400 BAD REQUEST <br />
-  **Content:** `{
-    "error": "Your project does not have proxy configuration saved into database."
-}`

-OR

-EcoSonar API is not able to request to the MongoDB Database :
+EcoSonar API is not able to request the MongoDB Database or an internal error occured

 - **Code:** 500 Internal Server Error <br />

+<a name="delete-proxy"></a>

 ## **EcoSonar Proxy Configuration - DELETE PROXY FOR PROJECT**